zechary28/tp/docs/UserGuide.md

 #### Compound Interest Loans
 ![equation](https://github.com/user-attachments/assets/70d57e96-a2f1-42c2-93c4-e886e7d017a0)
-- Calculated using the formula show above, where:
+- Calculated using the formula shown above, where:
   - `A` is the periodic payment amount
   - `P` is the principal amount
   - `i` is the periodic interest rate